DaGoatTonk/Firefox-Fix-for-aniwatch-mobile/README.md

 # Firefox/Brave/Kiwi/Extension supporting browsers-Fix-for-aniwatch-mobile
-A script for Firefox mobile with the Tampermonkey extension, its primary use is to intercept and redirect the requests from and to megacloud.blog to megacloud.tv
+A script for Firefox/Kiwi/Brave/Extension supporting mobile browsers with the Tampermonkey extension, its primary use is to intercept and redirect the requests from and to megacloud.blog to megacloud.tv

 A super easy fix with 5 steps.